dryad-naiad-software/sethlans-docs/docs/createproject.md

 ![create_wizard](assets/projects/create_project_wiz_2.PNG)

 ### Project Details
-Once the file is uploaded the Project Details portion of the wizard will be presented.
 ![create_wizard](assets/projects/create_project_wiz_3.PNG)
-* Project Name
+* Project Name - Name of the project in Sethlans
-* Blender Version
+* Blender Version - Dropdown list of installed Blender versions on server
-* Output Format
+* Output Format - Render Output Format.
+PNG for Still Image.
+PNG, AVI, MP4 for Animations.
-* Project Type
+* Project Type - Still Image and Animation are the available options.
+* Start Frame - First frame to be rendered.
+For Still Image this is the frame of the image you wish to render.
+By default frame 1 is used.
+* End Frame - Last frame to be rendered.
+Available only when Animation is selected.
+* Frame Step - Number of frames to advance animation.
+By default this is 1.
+Allows you to skip frames in animations.

 ### Render Settings
-Next the Rendering portion of the wizard will be presented.
 ![create_wizard](assets/projects/create_project_wiz_4.PNG)
-* Rendering Engine
+* Rendering Engine - Choice of Blender Render and Cycles.
-* Render On
+* Render On - Rendering Method.
+Project can be CPU only, GPU only and CPU & GPU.
-* Samples (Cycles Only)
+* Samples (Cycles Only) - Number of samples to render with.
-* Render Resolution
+* Render Resolution - Resolution used for rendering dimensions
-* Render Image Scaling
+* Render Image Scaling - This is a percentage of of the above setting.
+Useful for a test render where you can set to a lower percentage for faster rendering.
-* Use Parts
+* Use Parts - Breaks a frame into parts
-* Number of Parts
+* Number of Parts - Number of pieces of a frame that will then be sent to nodes to render.
+Range is from 4 to 144.
+(Square root numbers starting from 4)

 ### Summary
-Finally the Summary will be presented
 ![create_wizard](assets/projects/create_project_wiz_5.PNG)
+Once all selections have been made you'll be presented with a summary that you can review before submitting it to the server.